OffchainLabs/orbit-actions/README.md

 # blockchain-eng-template

-A nice template repo that we can build to use for new projects.
+A template repo that we can use for new projects.
 Maybe eventually for existing projects too

 current setup:
 - hardhat + ethers v6 + foundry